momu54/Pineapple/README.md

             ```

         - Chromium
-            - Open youe favorite browser and go to `chrome://extensions/`
+            - Open your favorite browser and go to `chrome://extensions/`
             - Enable `Developer mode`
             - Click `Pack extension` and select dist folder